Governance Structure and Operations

 (3) Methods for determining the amount of compensation

-The rate of the payment varies from 0% to 200%, depending on the attainment level of the target.
+3) The payout rate varies within a range of 0% to 200%, depending on the degree of target achievement or relative TSR.

-2) Points set per position is calculated by dividing the amount of resources allocated per position by a reference stock price.
+4) The standard points for each position are calculated by dividing the amount allocated to each position by the reference share price.

 Activities of the Compensation Committee, etc.